heyitsnuel/reseller_sales_analysis/README.md

 ```

 ### FactResellerSales
-This transactional table stores detailed sales information.
+This fact table stores detailed information about sales transactions.

 #### Patterns, Relationships, & Outliers
-- Since `SalesOrderNumber` is repeated, we can combine it with `SalesOrderLineNumber` to use as the primary identifier
+- Since `SalesOrderNumber` is repeated, we can combine it with `SalesOrderLineNumber` to make it as the primary identifier
 - `OrderQuantity` * `UnitPrice` = `ExtendedAmount`
 - `UnitPriceDiscount` * `ExtendedAmount` = `DiscountAmount`
 - `ExtendedAmount` - `DiscountAmount` = `SalesAmount`
 - `OrderQuantity` * `ProductStandardCost` = `TotalProductCost`
+- There are a few outliers in some of the fields, such as 7,370 rows (12%) in `ProductStandardCost`, 3,671 (6%) in `OrderQuantity`, 3,952 (6.5%) in `SalesAmount`

 Query to validate the unique identifier
 ```